openharmony/docs/en/application-dev/reference/arkui-js/js-components-common-events.md

 </table>

 >![](../../public_sys-resources/icon-note.gif) **NOTE:**
->-   Events not listed in the preceding table are non-bubbling events, such as the  [change event](js-components-basic-input.md#section1721512551218).
+>Events not listed in the preceding table are non-bubbling events, such as the  [change event](js-components-basic-input.md#section1721512551218).
 For details, see the specific component.

 **Table  1**  Attributes of the BaseEvent object